2mas/2mas.github.io/_posts/2019-08-01-replacing-xcopy-with-robocopy.md

 > The /MT parameter applies to Windows Server 2008 R2 and Windows 7.

-I'm testing this out on a later version of Windows anyway since the parameter is present.
-The default value when using only `/mt` is 8 threads, I'm going for 32 switch tells the command to (32 threads).

 When trying out single-threaded without the `/mt` the elapsed time is 3 minutes and 19 seconds:

 ![robocopy-single-thread][robocopy-single-thread]

-And multi-threaded with two cores the same operation gets down to 41 seconds:
+I'm testing this out on a later version of Windows anyway since the parameter is present.
+The default value when using only `/mt` is 8 threads, I'm going for 32 threads on a machine with two cores.
+The same operation gets down to 41 seconds:

 ![robocopy-multi-thread][robocopy-multi-thread]